 Kazimir Malevich, Suprematist movement founder

-Kazimir Malevich (23 February 1878 – 15 May 1935) was a Russian painter and art theoretician.
+Kazimir Malevich was a Russian painter and art theoretician.
 He was a pioneer of geometric abstract art, the founder and leading artist of the Suprematist movement, and one of Russia’s best-known modern painters.
+His paintings are known to millions, but are understandable not to many.
+Some people are frightened and irritated by simplicity, others are admired and fascinated by depth and secret meanings.
+The artist did not leave anyone indifferent.
+Paradoxically, his paintings look more modern than those drawn by his followers.

 During his life time Malevich invented a new direction in art, gave it up, and most importantly – created one of the most controversial paintings in the history of painting.